 The Institute generates programs and events that explore how contemplative practice and wisdom can enrich our understanding and engagement with various connected dimensions of our changing world.
 These range from spiritual care to social justice, and from re-framing humanity’s relationship with the natural world to rethinking our relationship with technology.

-Our current efforts focus around the following initiatives:
+Our current programs focus around the following domains: